fedor1984/fedor1984/pages/english.md

 All code points form a set called “code space”.
 This space consists of 1,114,112 code points, of which 128,237 are occupied - that is only 12%.

 Below is a map of the Unicode code space.
 Each small field (square) of the map contains 16 * 16 = 256 code points.
 In turn of, each large field contains 65536 code points.
-The total number of large fields is 17.
+Total number of large fields is 17.
 Unicode also reserves “private points” - fields for the internal needs of applications.

 ![Code points location map]({{ site.url }}/assets/map.png)